nkatz01/mock-one-coding-extracts/README.md

 	Which design pattern is represented in the `Complex` code we saw during the course and is available on the course repository?
 You should justify your answer.

 	Answer:
-	The interpreter patter, which provides a wasy to evaluate a language grammar or expression given a formalisation of the rules of that grammer/expression sructure and a way to interpret them.
+	The interpreter patter, which provides a way to evaluate a language grammar or expression given a formalisation of the rules of that grammer/expression sructure and a way to interpret them.
 	This is the case as in this example a sturct is provided foreach symbol (terminal or nonterminal) in the language and the signiture of the methods that interpret them are declared in an interface.
 The interpretation logic is then implemented, in a composit-pattern fashion, in the struct implementing that interface.